jakobzhao/geog371/labs/lab03/readme.md

 }).addTo(mymap);
 ```

-Please visit http://localhost:8000/map1.html to see the map at the current stage.
+Please  click the chrome button on the top right, you should see a basic map showing the extent of Oregon.

+> **Note:** Please think about how to host this html via python SimpleHTTPServer.

 ![](img/map1.jpg)

-The base map (in tile layer) I am using comes from CartoDB.
+The base map (in tile layer) comes from CartoDB.
 The light color helps the main features/theme of a web map stand out.
-In addition to major map providers (Google map, bing map, openstreetmap, mapbox, cartodb), you can look for a list of base map from [Leaflet providers](http://leaflet-extras.github.io/leaflet-providers/preview/), many local municipalities and regions around the globe maintain tile layers that can be accessed through GIS software and mapping libraries.
-Google search the area in which you are working to see if they maintain base maps, most often you will find Web Map Services (WMS) - a map services we will learn in later, that can be loaded into your map as a base using the Leaflet WMS loader object, `L.tileLayer.WMS`.
+In addition to some popular map providers (e.g., Google maps, Bing map, OpenStreetMap, Mapbox, CartoDB, or a list of base map from [Leaflet providers](http://leaflet-extras.github.io/leaflet-providers/preview/)), you can also find many local municipalities and regions around the globe maintain tile layers that can be accessed through GIS software and mapping libraries.
+Google search your study area combined with another keyword "tile server", you may find some base maps, mostly these base maps are in Web Map Services (WMS) - a map services we will learn in later, that can be loaded into your map as a base map using the Leaflet WMS loader object, `L.tileLayer.WMS`.

->  **Note:** If the provided basemaps do not carter to your flavor, you can create custom tiles that can be served to your maps.
+>  **Note:** If the provided base maps do not carter to your flavor, you can create custom tiles that can be served to your maps.
 This topic, on the whole, is large and we will have another series of lectures that introduces creating web map services by GeoServer.

 **Add the Cell Towers Data**

-Next, we want to add the data set to the map.
-To do that, we will add another Javascript library leaflet.ajax in the head tag.
+Next, we want to add the cell tower data set to the map.
+To do that, we will use another Javascript library [`leaflet.ajax`](https://github.com/calvinmetcalf/leaflet-ajax) in the `head` element.

 ```html
 <script src="https://cdnjs.cloudflare.com/ajax/libs/leaflet-ajax/2.1.0/leaflet.ajax.min.js"></script>
 ```

-In the directory `assets` of this lab, you will find a geojson data file `cell_towers.geojson`.
-At the end of our script, within the script tags, enter the following code to add the cell towers and bind a popup.
+In the directory `assets`, you will find a geojson file - `cell_towers.geojson`.
+Enter the following code snippet to add the cell towers to the map.

 ```js
 // 3.Add cell towers GeoJSON Data